Peakboard/peakboard-templates.github.io/_templates/Script-Example-With-Animations/en.md

 ---
 layout: article
-title: script example with animations
+title: Script example with animations
 description:
   - With this script example you can learn how to use animations in Peakboard.
 lang: en